 Development companies in California have been using fracking techniques for decades throughout the State in order to enhance production from traditional oil and gas wells.
 Recent advances in fracking technology and horizontal drilling techniques, however, could facilitate new oil production from the Monterey Shale Formation, a largely untapped resource that could hold 15 billion barrels of oil.
 Given the potential for a dramatic increase in the use of fracking in the State, the BLM and California state agencies have only recently commenced efforts to draft new regulations related to the practice.

-As discussed more fully in a prior Alert (“Calif.'s Road To Fracking Regulation Will Be Bumpy”), three overlapping forces will likely shape California’s fracking landscape in coming years: agency rule-making, State legislation, and citizen-suit litigation.
+Three overlapping forces will likely shape California’s fracking landscape in coming years: agency rule-making, State legislation, and citizen-suit litigation.
 The California Division of Oil, Gas and Geothermal Resources (DOGGR) has begun the process of developing fracking regulations by issuing a “discussion draft” of proposed regulations and holding workshops throughout the State to collect initial comments from stakeholders and the public.1 Meanwhile, in the California legislature, at least seven bills have been introduced in the current session alone regarding fracking, although none has yet to reach a floor vote.

 As these administrative and legislative efforts proceed, the CBD has led a litigation campaign to halt fracking throughout the State.
 In addition to the suit against BLM in federal court, CBD is pursuing two cases in State courts — one alleging that DOGGR’s underground injection control (UIC) program obligates the agency to regulate fracking, and the other alleging that DOGGR has violated the California Environmental Quality Act (CEQA) by failing to issue new environmental impact reports for each new fracking project.